 The particular Lagrangian data set used in this paper consists of the regularly spaced 700 m floats, which were intentionally released at the same depth as that of the in-situ isobaric floats analyzed in VGRM, so that direct comparison with the observed statistics is possible.
 The total number of synthetic floats deployed every month amounts to 62856.
-The "spaghetti" plot of the trajectories during the first month of the MICOM simulation is shown in Figure 1a, while the total number of independent data, $n^$ , per 1° squared bin is displayed in Figure 1b.
-The value of $n^$ was computed as $n\Delta t/2T_L$ , where n is the total number of data, $\Delta t$ is the sampling interval, and $T_L$ is the Lagrangian decorrelation time scale, taken as 10 days (VGRM; Owens, 1991).
-We note that the number of independent data seldom goes below 50, showing an average value of $\approx$ 200 in the ocean interior, while ranging between 300 and 500 in the Gulf Stream extension and recirculation regions.
+The "spaghetti" plot of the trajectories during the first month of MICOM simulation is shown in Fig. 1a, while the total number of independent data, $n^$ , per 1° squared bin is displayed in Fig. 1b.
+The value of $n^$ was computed as $n \Delta t/2 T_L$ , where n is the total number of data, $\Delta t$ is the sampling interval, and $T_L$ is the Lagrangian decorrelation time scale, taken equal to 10 days (VGRM; Owens, 1991).
+We notice that the number of independent data seldom goes below 50, showing an average value of $\approx 200$ in the ocean interior, while ranging between 300 and 500 in the Gulf Stream extension and recirculation regions.
 This means that the amount of Lagrangian data used in this paper is approximately one order of magnitude larger than the in-situ data set analyzed in VGRM.

-3. Methodology
+3 Methodology

-This section describes the method of investigation of the present work.
-The first part gives the definition and estimate of the spin parameter $\Omega$ (and of other LS model parameters), together with the definition of the looper and nonlooper regimes.
+This section is dedicated to the description of the method of investigation leading to the results of the present work.
+The first part describes the definition and estimate of the spin parameter $\Omega$ (and of other LS model parameters), together with the definition of the looper and non-looper regimes.
 The second part of the section presents the methodology used in identifying a region of interest in the southern Gulf Stream recirculation area.

-a.
-Spin parameter and flow regimes
+3.1 Spin parameter and flow regimes

 The spin $\Omega$ considered in this paper and in VGRM has been first introduced in the literature within the framework of LS models (e.g., Borgas et al., 1997; Sawford, 1999).
 Lagrangian stochastic models describe the motion of particles in turbulent flows using ordinary stochastic equations, where the action of the turbulent field is parameterized as a function of few parameters.
 In particular, single-particle models of the first order have been used in many applications in physics of the atmosphere and the ocean (e.g., Thomson, 1986; Griffa, 1996; Falco et al., 2000; Berloff et al., 2002; Reynolds, 2002b).
 In these models, particle positions and velocities evolve jointly as a continuous Markovian process.
-One of the constraints that determines the precise form of the models is the well-mixed condition (Thomson, 1987), stating that a passive tracer uniformly mixed over the domain remains uniformly mixed at all times.
-For the simplest applications, i.e. for isotropic, homogeneous, stationary, and incompressible turbulence, this condition allows constraint of the drift term in the LS models, although in general it does not determine it uniquely.
-This nonuniqueness can manifest itself as a "spin" term that induces a mean rotation of the Lagrangian turbulent velocity (Reynolds, 2002b).
+One of the constraints that determine the precise form of the models is the well-mixed condition (Thomson, 1987), stating that a passive tracer uniformly mixed over the domain remains uniformly mixed at all times.
+For the simplest applications, i.e. for isotropic, homogeneous, stationary, and incompressible turbulence, this condition allows to constraint the drift term in the LS models, although in general it does not determine it uniquely.
+This non-uniqueness can manifest itself as a "spin" term that induces a mean rotation of the Lagrangian turbulent velocity (Reynolds, 2002b).